 This was the case where an RMC was facing substantial unpaid service charges and a leaseholder who was avoiding all attempts to recover the debt.

 The RMC had initially instructed the County Court bailiff to help recover the arrears.
-The leaseholder had no mortgage and so forfeiture was unlikely to be a successful option (a topic we explored here in our recent blog).
+The leaseholder had no mortgage and so forfeiture was unlikely to be a successful option.

 In our experience, County Court Bailiffs can take a pretty lacklustre approach to enforcement; they are not paid on results and will only visit a debtor during the working day when parties are often out – so it was no surprise that many months passed with no progress.